ligato/site/content/cnf/cnf-def.md

 __Load Balancer__

 An inherent property of cloud native networking is service scalability and resiliency.
 In this scenario, a CNF load balancer directs traffic to a bank of application service pods.
-In another scenario, a CNF acts as a policy-driven forwarder to steer traffic towards a specific application pod.
+In another example, a CNF acts as a policy-driven forwarder to steer traffic towards a specific application pod.
 While it is true that load balancing and policy-driven forwarding can be achieved today using existing methods, the introduction of high-volume, process-intensive traffic workloads will necessitate a CNF with requisite data plane functions and scale.

 __Enhanced Cluster Networking__

 New CNF implementations can improve upon existing solutions, or enable a brand new network service.
-The top portion of the `Cluster Networking figure` shows a CNI providing L2 bridge domain functions for pod connectivity.
+The top portion of the `Cluster Networking figure` shows a CNI that bootstrapped  a L2 bridge domain for inter-pod connectivity.
 Included is a CNF vSwitch for policy/service-aware switching of traffic workloads between pods.
 The CNF vSwitch pods can support multiple interfaces, and data plane "awareness" for K8s service or policy traffic.
-The latter is significant: QoS, NAT or ACLs can be programmed into the CNF vSwitch based on K8s services or policies. supp offers a multi-interface  (CNI-formed L2 bridge domain as an example), or as an x-connect for network service mesh (NSM) L2/L3 pipes setup between pods
+The latter is significant because, for example, QoS, NAT or ACLs can be programmed into the CNF vSwitch based on K8s services or policies. supp offers a multi-interface  (CNI-formed L2 bridge domain as an example), or as an x-connect for network service mesh (NSM) L2/L3 pipes setup between pods

 The bottom portion of the figure depicts a CNF serving as a network service mesh (NSM) x-connect for a vWire connecting an NSM client to an NSM server.